You do NOT have to (learn to) live with your dog's bad behavior !

 you don't pay !

-You will be more proud of your better behaved Pet
+You will be more proud of your better behaved dog

-and, your Pet will be happier and less stressed too !
+and, your dog will be happier and less stressed too !

 FREQUENTLY ASKED QUESTIONS